wbbaddons/Tims-PackageServer/README.md

     $ cp com.example.wcf.package.tar packages/com.example.wcf.package/1.0.0.tar
     ```

-5. Create `latest` in the package folder, pointing towards the newest archive:

-    ```sh
-    $ ln -s packages/com.example.wcf.package/1.0.0.tar packages/com.example.wcf.package/latest
-    ```

-6. Open the package server in the browser, your package should appear.
+5. Open the package server in the browser, your package should appear.

 config.js
 ---------